Big Brother (British TV series) series 14: Housemates

 On Day 1, eight housemates entered the house.
 The first two housemates, Jack and Joe, entered as a joint housemate.
 A further six housemates entered on Day 2, including a mother and daughter duo (Charlie & Jackie) competing as two individual housemates.

 Dan Neal had appeared in the first series of former reality show Lads' Army in 2002.

 The People's Puppet

-29-year-old Michael Dylan from Cork entered the house as "The People's Puppet" on Day 1, and was hired by Big Brother as a housemate that was controlled by the viewers.
+29-year-old Michael Dylan from Cork entered the house as "The People's Puppet" on Day 1, and was hired by Big Brother as a housemate who was controlled by the viewers.
 Unlike every other housemate, Michael did not have genuine housemate status and is referred to as a non-housemate or a houseguest – but this was unknown to the housemates.
 Michael's true identity as "The People's Puppet" was revealed on Day 9, and he then left the house.